Discover the best of Nordic winter in Iceland and Norway!

 Pick-up times and places outside Reykjavik:

-Prepare for your trip through the highlands of Iceland with our guide:
+Prepare for your trip through the highlands of Iceland with a handy guide:

 Laugavegur Trek Handbook